isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_queue_send"></a>tx_queue_send

-Enviar un mensaje a la cola de mensajes
+Envía un mensaje a la cola de mensajes.

 ### <a name="prototype"></a>Prototipo